Do you have trouble sleeping – on a regular basis? What keeps you up at night? Is your dream to sleep like a baby?

 Or is it only occasionally that you lay awake and stare at the ceiling, wondering why these kinds of nights drag on forever when all the nights you sleep soundly seem over in a flash?

-Personally, I don’t have much trouble sleeping.
-My biggest complaint is that I stay up too late and don’t like to get out of bed in the morning.
+Personally, if I was writing this three years ago, I would have said that I don’t have much trouble sleeping.
+My biggest complaint was that I would stay up too late and don’t like to get out of bed in the morning.

 What Keeps You Awake At Night?

 Do you know what is causing your sleeping issues?
 Are you under a lot of pressure or stress during the day?
 Have you changed your diet or used a new medication?
+Are you going through a life change such as menopause?
 These can all affect sleep patterns and cause insomnia.

 It can be difficult to properly wind down from a busy, stressful day.
 Have you tried any relaxation techniques that can help you transition into a more relaxed state and prepare you for sleep.